TITLE XII

 (j) One building contractor primarily engaged in the business of constructing residential buildings, nominated by the New Hampshire Home Builders Association.

-(l) One master plumber licensed in this state for a minimum of 5 years, nominated by the state board for the licensing and regulation of plumbers established in RSA 329-A.
+(l) One master plumber licensed in this state for a minimum of 5 years, nominated by the mechanical licensing board established in RSA 153:27-a.

-(m) One mechanical contractor with a minimum of 5 years experience, primarily engaged in the business of mechanical construction, nominated by the New Hampshire Plumbing and Mechanical Contractors Association.
+(m) One mechanical contractor, primarily engaged in the business of mechanical construction, nominated by the Plumbers, Fuel Gas Fitters, and HVAC Association of New Hampshire.

 (n) One master electrician licensed in this state for a minimum of 5 years, nominated by the electricians' board established in RSA 319-C.

-(p) One master electrician licensed in this state for a minimum of 5 years, nominated by Electrical Contractors Business Association.
+(p) One electrical contractor, nominated by Electrical Contractors Business Association.

 III.
 The board shall be administratively attached to the department of safety under RSA 21-G:10.

 IV.
-The board shall meet to review and assess the application of the state building code and shall recommend legislation, as the board deems necessary, to modify the requirements of the state building code and the state fire code in order to provide consistency with the application of other laws, rules, or regulations, and to promote public safety and best practices.
+The board shall meet to review and assess the application of the state building code and shall recommend legislation, as the board deems necessary, to amend the requirements of the state building code in order to provide consistency with the application of other laws, rules, or regulations, to avoid undue economic impacts on the public by considering the cost of such amendments, and to promote public safety and best practices.

 Section 155-A:11